Best Mountain Bike Knee Pads of 2021

 We have a serious addiction to the wonderful world of mountain biking.
 Bicycles and bike gear are always on our minds.
 As a result, we are constantly on the lookout for new knee pads.
 Our test class includes a wide spread of models and manufacturers.
 Our selection includes big, burly knee pads designed to send it and go fast as well as super light, minimalist models that prioritize climbing.
 We rated our tested pads on five metrics: protection, fit and comfort, pedal-friendliness, ventilation and breathability, and durability.
 The compilation of these ratings helps us determine the winners.

 Analysis and Test Results

 Most mountain bikers wear knee pads primarily to protect themselves in the event of a crash.
-Some mountain bikers wear them as an additional protective layer to ward off bumps and scuffs while riding even if they are confident in their skills and not prone to crashing.
+Some wear them as an additional protective layer to ward off bumps and scuffs while riding even if they are confident in their skills and not prone to crashing.
 Obviously, protection is a critical metric when evaluating knee pads.
 The level of protection is worth 30% of our overall scores.

 We did not attempt to intentionally crash to test the protective properties of our test knee pads.
 Instead, we spent an unreasonable amount of time wearing each pair and painstakingly evaluating the quality, thickness, and placement of the armor.
 Some pads use armor that is loaded with technical features and design; others take a more straightforward approach.

-The 100% Surpass are another supremely protective knee pad.
+The 100% Surpass is another supremely protective knee pad.
 They have a hard-plastic armor plate that is a decent size with auxiliary padding placed around this area and around the inside and outside of the knee.
-In addition, there is foam padding above the knee cap to protect against knees being smashed into the handlebars.
+In addition, there is foam padding above the knee cap to protect against your knees being smashed into the handlebars.
 The majority of the armor is coated with either plastic or rubber to help the pads survive crashes without major rips or tears.

 Fit and Comfort